atlassian-master/jira-master/auto-set-assignee-according-condition/README.md

 #####  Goal:

-  Automatically assign the issue according to the sepecified condition
+  Automatically assign the issue according to the certain condition

 ##### Youtube Video: